Once properly stated, a problem can be formulated as an objective function

 qbsolv package, which

-has since been discontinued in favor of Leap hybrid solvers and the
+has since been discontinued in favor of the hybrid solvers available in the

 dwave-hybrid package.